Hiring

 AI-fluent operators increase throughput across product copy, support ticket summaries, campaign briefs, and weekly reporting.

-Oceans matches ecommerce-capable operators in ~2 weeks, rejects ~99% of applicants, and supports the first 90 days of integration.
+Oceans Talent matches ecommerce-capable operators in ~2 weeks, rejects ~99% of applicants, and supports the first 90 days of integration.

 An ecommerce virtual assistant is a remote operator who helps keep an online store moving: product updates, campaign execution, customer-support coordination, vendor follow-up, reporting, and the recurring admin that piles up around Shopify, Amazon, lifecycle marketing, and fulfillment.